Alchemist-X/howcryptoworksbook/Chapter_10_Hyperliquid.md

 **Listing mechanisms vary by product type.** Spot listings require winning Dutch auctions to deploy HIP-1 tokens on HyperCore, then creating trading pairs through additional auctions.
 Perp listings are currently curated by the team with community input, though they're moving toward permissionless deployments via HIP-3.
 Hyperps remain curated and are specifically designed for assets without reliable external price feeds.

 **All spot assets trade as HIP-1 tokens** on HyperCore's L1, regardless of their origin.
-This includes bridged assets like Bitcoin, when you deposit BTC or SOL, it becomes a HIP-1 representation that trades on the on-chain orderbook, then can be withdrawn back to the Bitcoin or Solana blockchain
+This includes bridged assets like Bitcoin; when a participant deposits BTC or SOL, it becomes a HIP-1 representation that trades on the on-chain orderbook, then can be withdrawn back to the Bitcoin or Solana blockchain.

 Non-EVM assets like Bitcoin and Solana use **Unit's lock-and-mint bridge**, while EVM-based assets like USDC from Arbitrum use Hyperliquid's native validator-signed bridge.
 For Bitcoin, users send native BTC to a deposit address monitored by Unit.
 Once confirmed on the Bitcoin blockchain, Unit mints the corresponding HIP-1 token representation on HyperCore that can be traded.
 Withdrawals work in reverse.
 The HIP-1 token is burned and Unit releases the native BTC back to the user's address.